Josh Rojas Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 24th in MLB.

-- The Marlins' 4.79 team ERA ranks 20th across all MLB pitching staffs.
+- The Marlins' 4.60 team ERA ranks 19th among all league pitching staffs.

-- Marlins pitchers combine to surrender 16 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- The Marlins rank 13th in baseball in home runs given up (16 total, 1.1 per game).

-- The Marlins will look to Garrett (0-0) in his second start this season.
+- Alcantara makes the start for the Marlins, his fourth of the season.
+He is 1-1 with a 5.79 ERA and 11 strikeouts in 18 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.